atbcb/usab-uswds/news/_posts/2022-07-07-u-s-department-of-housing-and-urban-development-opens-registration-for-accessibility-first-training.md

 ---
 layout: post
-title: "U.S. Department of Housing and Urban Development Opens Registration for Accessibility First Training "
+title: "HUD's Office of Fair Housing/Equal Opportunity Opens Registration for Accessibility First Training"
 date: 2022-07-07
 excerpt: The U.S. Department of Housing and Urban Development (HUD) will provide comprehensive virtual training on accessibility requirements of the Fair